 - Risk Analysis and mitigation

 - Malicious Codes

-Cybersecurity professionals can find opportunities in various industries.
-Some of the significant career paths are listed below:
+Some of the major career paths along with their job responsibilities are listed below:

 - Chief Information Security Officer (CISO)